🌐 Wikipedia shouldn't work, but does so thanks to our collective intelligence

 Galton's experiments have been conducted and confirmed by many researchers since.
 We humans are phenomenal in collectively guessing the number of peas or jelly beans in a glass jar.

 How to find a lost submarine in a gigantic sea?

 Another more complicated problem is the disappearance of the submarine Scorpion.

 In May 1968, the submarine and its crew of 99 men disappeared without a trace at sea.
 Although they knew the submarine's last reported position and that it was on its way home after serving in the Atlantic, there was no idea what had happened to it and only a very vague idea of how far it may have gone after the last report.
 Therefore, they began searching in a vast circular area of over 800 square kilometers.

 Despite the help of different experts, it was not found.

-A naval officer by the name John Craven tackled the problem differently.
-He created a group with a great breadth of knowledge and expertise, and used mathematicians to calculate their collective responses (with what's called Bayesian search theory.)
+A naval officer by the name of John Craven tackled the problem differently.
+He created a group with a great breadth of knowledge and expertise and used mathematicians to calculate their collective responses (with what's called Bayesian search theory.)

 "Even though no one in the group knew any of these things, the group as a whole knew them all," writes James Surowiecki.

 Democracy and Wikipedia work because our collective answer is better than any individual's answer